Why Is My Check Engine Light On After Battery Change?

 How to fix?

-You can use a small wire brush to clean the dust and scrap the corrosion particles.
-After that, clean the battery terminals with a mixture of water and baking soda.
-You can also apply a thin layer of petroleum jelly to the battery terminals.Â
+Use a small wire brush to clean dust and rust flakes.
+Clean with baking soda and water.
+You can also put a thin layer of petroleum jelly on the terminals.

 3. Short To Ground